capactio/capact/docs/tutorial/jira-installation/README.md

 	![list-interface](./assets/list-interface.png)

-	The returned response on the right-hand side represents all available Actions that you can execute for **productivity** category.
-As you can see, you can install a Jira and Confluence instance.
+	The response on the right-hand side represents all available Actions that you can execute for the **productivity** category.
+As you can see, you can install instances of Jira and Confluence.
 For manifests, there might be more revisions.
 Different revisions mean that the installation input/output parameters differ.
 It might be due to a new feature or one removed in a non-backward-compatible way.

 1. Create an Action with the `cap.interface.productivity.jira.install` Interface: